RedHatEMEA/aws-ose3/README.md

 1. Tweak AWS instance configuration

    * Take a deep breath!
-   * Run `./provision-all.sh KEY` passing the path to your AWS private key, e.g.
+   * Run `./provision-all.sh [KEY]` passing the path to your AWS private key, e.g. `$HOME/.aws/$USER.pem`, if appropriate
-     `$HOME/.aws/$USER.pem`

   * Currently, `provision-all.sh` covers the following steps:

      * Copy the scripts in target/ to the instance
      * Only necessary if not VNCing in: run the re-ip script (this binds OpenShift to the new hostname and IP of the instance, rebuilds the SSL certs, etc.)
      * Only necessary if not VNCing in: enable password-based ssh authentication (so the demo user can ssh in)
      * [Pre-warm the EBS volume](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-prewarm.html)